Employment / Internship Opportunities

 - The student must be currently enrolled and work-study eligible--please check with financial aid before applying to find out if you are eligible, and for what type of work-study (state or federal)

 The position will be responsible for general office duties as assigned by all staff within the Women's Resource Center and Stryker Institute for Leadership Development.
 Some of the general office duties assigned will be clerical duties, public relations, and general tasks.
 The position reports directly to the Assistant Director and Administrative Assistant, contact information is listed below:

-Please contact Emily Hedstrom-Lieser at email@example.com to inquire about employment opportunities or feel free to stop in and leave your name and contact information at the front desk.
+Please contact Emily Hedstrom-Lieser at email@example.com to inquire about employment opportunities or feel free to stop by and leave your name and contact information at the front desk.